 \section{Preliminary}

-\subsection{The multi-class classification task}
+\subsection{The Multi-Class Classification Task}

-In this work, we focus on the task of multi-class image classification.
+In this work, we focus on the multi-class image classification task.
 Assume that labels $y \in [1,2,..., K]$ are generated by a random variable $Y$.
-Ideally, a machine learner would have access to $N$ training data points $D:=\{(x_i,y_i)\}_{i \in [N]}$, where each (image) instance $x_i$ generates according to the random variable $X$.
-The goal of this multi-class classification task is to find the optimal classifier $f^{}$ by solving the optimization task:
+Ideally, a machine learner would have access to $N$ training data points $D:=\{(x_i,y_i)\}_{i \in [N]}$, where each image/instance $x_i$ generates according to the random variable $X$.
+The goal of this classification task is to find the optimal classifier $f^{}$ by solving the optimization task:

 where $f$ is the classifier (e.g., the machine) and $\ell$ is the evaluation measure (i.e., loss function).